 About and History

 In 2006, the Museum's founder and curator had the idea to develop a coffee table book devoted to the most beautiful makeup from the 1990s and early 2000s.
-From that idea grew the bigger notion of an entire museum to display these objects, along with a visual history of the beauty industry.
+From that idea grew the bigger notion of an entire museum to display these objects, along with older pieces and a visual history of the beauty industry.
 In 2008 the Museum's website was launched as a way to chronicle new makeup releases, research vintage items and put the idea of a dedicated cosmetics museum into the public sphere.

 Location and hours